tobias-weiss-ai-xr/opendesk-edu/nix/FUTURE_WORK_COMPLETED.md

 7. `78a37d84` - Update mariadb.nix to use instance parameter for Helmfile compatibility
 8. `14935d7b` - Add comprehensive validation script

-All changes pushed to 5 remotes: codeberg, github, gitlab-com, hrz-mirror, opencode-de
+All changes pushed to 5 remotes: codeberg, github, gitlab-com, production-mirror, opencode-de

 ---